datascopeanalytics/operating-agreement/doc/operating_agreement_sanitized.md

 liquidation scenarios detailing the distribution of proceeds in the order and priority required under this Section 15.4.

-Section 15.5  Termination  TC "Section 15.5  Termination" \\f C \\l "2" .
+Section 15.5  Termination.
 The Company shall terminate when all of the assets of the Company, after payment of or due provision for all debts, liabilities and obligations of the Company, shall have been distributed to the Unit Holders in the manner provided for in this Article XV, and the Articles of Organization shall have been canceled in the manner required by the Act.

-Section 15.6  Claims of Members  TC "Section 15.6  Claims of Members"
+Section 15.6  Claims of Members.
-\\f C \\l "2" .
 The Members and Assignees shall look solely to the Company's assets for the return of their Capital Contributions, and if the assets of the Company remaining after payment of or due provision for all debts, liabilities and obligations of the Company are